-3.0 Configuring the ESAS2800 Bridge
+3.0 Configuring the ES1100DT Bridge

-Before the iSCSI Bridge can be used on the network for the first time, it is necessary to configure a number of parameters.
+Before the Bridge can be used for the first time, it is necessary to configure a number of parameters.

 3.1 Using the Web Interface

 Now that the Bridge is fully connected the primary method for configuring any option is through its web interface.
 The following section highlights the requirements needed to access these pages and the consistent layout used throughout.